-In addition, instability in European financial markets or other events could cause fluctuations in exchange rates that may affect our revenues.
-Most of our revenues, costs and debts are denominated in U.S. dollars.
-However, revenues and costs from our operations outside of the United States are denominated in the currency of the country in which the center is located, and these currencies could become less valuable as a result of exchange rate fluctuations.
-The current economic challenges in Europe and uncertainties surrounding the pending exit of the United Kingdom from the European Union may cause the value of the European currencies, including the British pound and the Euro, to further deteriorate.
-Market perceptions concerning this and related issues could adversely affect the value of our Euro- and British pound-denominated assets.
-Unfavorable currency fluctuations as a result of this and other market forces could result in a reduction in our revenues and net earnings, which in turn could materially and adversely affect our business and operating results.
+As a multinational company, we conduct our business in a variety of markets and are therefore subject to market risk for changes in foreign currency exchange rates.
+Instability in European financial markets or other events, such as the economic uncertainty resulting from Brexit, could cause fluctuations in exchange rates that may adversely affect our revenues and net earnings.
+Approximately 22% of our revenue was generated outside the United States in 2017.
+While most of our revenues, costs and debts are denominated in U.S. dollars, revenues and costs from our operations outside of the United States are denominated in the currency of the country in which the center is located, and these currencies could become less valuable as a result of exchange rate fluctuations.
+Changes in foreign currency exchange rates could materially and adversely affect our business and operating results.